grouzen/cl-ngxmpp/README.md

 ### Low-level

-A low-level code that is responsible for such things like: connecting to a server through TCP socket, making the socket secure using TLS, SASL authentication, XML parsing, and the core set of stanzas; is in the `xmpp%` package.
+A low-level code that is responsible for such things like: connecting to server through TCP socket, making the socket secure using TLS, SASL authentication, XML parsing, and the core set of stanzas; is in the `xmpp%` package.
 So, in fact, it implements the basic blocks for the Core part of the protocol, consequently, theoretically, it can be used to implement not only the client side but also the server side.